Erich Schenk: Personal and scientific life

-Born in Salzburg (Austria-Hungary), Schenk studied at the Salzburg Mozarteum and then at the University of Munich, where he also received his doctorate in 1925.
+Born in Salzburg (Austria-Hungary), Schenk studied at the Salzburg Mozarteum and then at the Ludwig-Maximilians-Universität München, where he also received his doctorate in 1925.
 His habilitation followed in 1930 at the University of Rostock, and four years later he founded the Musicological Institute at that institution in 1934.
 He remained director of Musicological Institute through 1940.

 After the retirement of Robert Lach in 1940, Schenk followed him as full professor at the Institute of Musicology at the University of Vienna.
 He was able to hold on even after the end of the National Socialist regime and was accepted into the Austrian Academy of Sciences in 1946.
-In 1950 he was elected Dean of the Faculty of Philosophy and in 1957 he was finally appointed Rector of the University of Vienna.
+In 1950, he was elected Dean of the Faculty of Philosophy and in 1957 he was finally appointed Rector of the University of Vienna.

 He gained his reputation as a musicologist as editor of the musicological series Denkmäler der Tonkunst in Österreich (DTÖ) and through his research on Viennese classical music and Baroque music.

 Schenk received numerous honours for his services to musicological research, including the Decoration of Honour for Services to the Republic of Austria in 1952.
-He also received honorary doctorate from the universities of Brno and Rostock.
-In 1966 he received the Wilhelm Hartel Prize, in 1970 the Austrian Decoration of Honour for Science and Art, until he retired in 1971.
-Since 2003 the Mozart Society of Vienna has been awarding a new prize to young musicians under the name "Erich-Schenk-Preis".
+He also received honorary doctorate from Masaryk University in Brno and the University of Rostock.
+In 1966, he received the Wilhelm Hartel Prize, in 1970 the Austrian Decoration of Honour for Science and Art, until he retired in 1971.
+Since 2003, the Mozart Society of Vienna has been awarding a new prize to young musicians under the name "Erich-Schenk-Preis".
 This was decreed in her will by the musicologist's widow and replaces the interpretation prize previously awarded by the City of Vienna.

 Schenk died in Vienna at age 72.
 His burial place is at the Salzburger Kommunalfriedhof.